Bagoum/danmokou/docs/articles/language/guide1.md

 ## Declaring Script Functions

 We can declare functions using the `function` keyword.
 As with variables, the type is usually inferred.
 Generic functions are currently not supported.
-Functions must have a non-void return type.

 ```C#
 function myFn(x) {